-While traveling on a bucket list adventure vacation in Asia over the holidays at the end of 2019, the Simonet family suffered a horrible blow.
-Terris fell terribly ill, requiring a medical evacuation from Japan to the closest major Veterans Affairs or military hospital that could handle his illness.
+While on a bucket list adventure vacation in Asia over the holidays at the end of 2019, the Simonet family suffered a horrible blow.
+Terris fell terribly ill, requiring travel as soon as possible from Japan to the closest major Veterans Affairs or military hospital that could handle his rapidly deteriorating health condition.

-On January 3, the family traveled to Tripler Army Medical Center in Honolulu so that Terris could be admitted in the United States and have his care transferred back into the VA healthcare system.
+On January 8, the family departed Japan for Tripler Army Medical Center in Honolulu so Terris could be admitted in the United States and have his care transferred back into the VA healthcare system.

-The next major obstacle was finding a place to stay for Joe and his mom, Miyoshi, who is living with Alzheimer’s disease.
+The next major obstacle was finding a place to stay for Joe and his mom, Miyoshi.
 The Fisher House was initially full, but a last-minute cancellation the following day provided the opening the family needed.
 They were able to move into their “home away from home” where they would not only cope with illness and loss but also the safety restrictions due to the COVID-19 pandemic.

 Within the first couple of weeks, Terris began showing progress, was discharged, and moved into the Fisher House where he would continue receiving treatment as an outpatient.
 He had been diagnosed with Metastatic Multiple Myeloma; a type of bone cancer directly associated to Agent Orange exposure in Vietnam.
 This required chemotherapy and additional treatment that initially appeared to have positive results.
-The family began doing physical and occupational therapy together at the Fisher House because, due to the pandemic restrictions, professional care was unavailable.
+The family began doing physical and occupational therapy together at the Fisher House because, due to the pandemic restrictions, appointments with professional physical therapists were unavailable.

 “They did go out of their way – one of the nurses was nice enough to bring their personal phone into the room and hold it up to his ear so that I could talk to him,” said Joe.
-“He couldn't respond to me, but I could talk to him.
-Me and my mom could, you know, talk to him for the last time.”
+“He couldn't respond to me, but me and my mom could talk to him for the last time.”

 In the early morning hours of April 12, Easter Sunday, Terris lost his battle with cancer and passed away.

-Joe said they felt fortunate to have the time with his father and learn what his last wishes were if things did not go as planned.
-“He had said, ‘man, if something goes down here, don't bother trying to bring my body back to Wisconsin, especially amid all this COVID stuff.’”
-According to Joe, who said his dad had decided that the Hawaii State Veteran’s Cemetery was beautiful and the “ground is just way warmer here in the winter than it is in Wisconsin.”
+Joe said they felt fortunate to have the extra time with his father and learn what his last wishes were if things did not go as planned.
+“He had said, ‘Man, if something goes down here, don't bother trying to bring my body back to Wisconsin, especially amid all this COVID stuff.’”
+Joe explained that his dad’s sense of humor stayed strong as he also joked that the “ground is just way warmer here in the winter than it is in Wisconsin, anyway.”

 Joe reflected on how the Fisher House brought comfort to his family.